APWright/apwright.github.io/_talks/17-inmm-canary.md

 ---
-title: "Canaries in a Nuclear Mine
+title: "Canaries in a Nuclear Mine:
 Complexity Science for Nuclear Security"
 collection: talks
 type: "Talk"